 Computer Recommendations: Reliable access to a computer and the internet is recommended for this course.
-A student's computer configuration should include the: a video card capable of showing typical web-based video content (preferably in HD), speakers and a microphone or headphones with built-in microphone, webcam, broadband connection to the internet and related equipment (Cable/DSL modem), Microsoft Office installed (provided by the university) and a PDF viewer (e.g. Adobe Reader).
+A student's computer configuration should include the: a video card capable of showing typical web-based video content (preferably in HD), speakers and a microphone or headphones with built-in microphone, webcam, broadband connection to the internet and related equipment (Cable/DSL modem), Microsoft Office Suite installed (provided by the university) and a PDF viewer (e.g. Adobe Reader).
+You can find hardware recommendations here.